First Production at PWL London

 Another week started at PWL and they were back in full action again, with people working and running everywhere.

-When I was there I felt that, everyone was working hard for their money, but one thing for sure it was 100% passionate people who were really in it for the music, u could feel it at any instant … and that was for me the core of their success.
-That’s something u can’t mimic, or buy … u have it or u don’t.
+When I was there, I felt that everyone was working hard for their money, but one thing for sure is that it was 100% passionate people that were really in it for the music; you could feel it at any instant… and that was for me, the core of their success.
+That’s something you can’t mimic, or buy… you have it, or you don’t.

-If the place was “magical”?
-Hell yeah … especially at that time, I went back there a couple of times when I was in London to say hello to les/Gary, Pete … but every time I entered that street, it was still very special.
+If the place was “magical?”
+Hell yeah, especially at that time.
+I went back there a couple of times when I was in London to say hello to Les, Gary, and Pete… but every time I entered that street, it was still very special.
 Needless to mention about the studios…